Adaptive occlusion sensitivity analysis for visually explaining video recognition networks: Evaluation Experiments

 \section{Evaluation Experiments}

-In this section, we evaluate the proposed methods through the comparison with the conventional explanation methods.
-To this end, we conduct qualitative evaluation by visualization, and quantitative evaluation using deletion and insertion metrics~\cite{rise} and S-PT~\cite{step}.
+In this section, we evaluate the proposed methods through comparison with the conventional explanation methods.
+To this end, we conduct qualitative evaluation by direct visualization of saliency maps and quantitative evaluation using deletion and insertion metrics~\cite{rise} and S-PT~\cite{step, excitation}.